Smoked Salmon Kedgeree

 4oz / 112g fresh baby spinach

-Add the rice to 3 quarts of salted water and bring to the boil.
+- Add the rice to 6 cups of salted water and bring to the boil.
 Reduce the heat and allow to simmer until all the water has been absorbed and the rice is cooked.
 Remove from the heat.

 Serve in warm bowls if possible, since it can cool down rather quickly.
 It can also be served at room temperature… but this should be an intentional decision, not an accidental one!!